Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Computation of the Total Perturbation Correction ( TPC )

-We have presented a new formulation of perturbation theory based upon a mean-field- Hamiltonian-approximation and have demonstrated that it is Borel-summable for arbitrary coupling-strength in the case of QAHO, SAHO and the QDWO, by obtaining very accurate results for the energy-spectrum.
-By this demonstration, the distinction between the`perturbative' and the `non-perturbative'-regimes appears to be an {\em artifact} based on SFPT.
+We have introduced a novel formulation of perturbation theory predicated on a mean-field Hamiltonian approximation, demonstrating its Borel-summability for \textit{arbitrary coupling strength} in the contexts of QAHO, SAHO, and the QDWO, by achieving highly precise results for the energy spectrum.
+This demonstration suggests that the distinction between perturbative and non-perturbative regimes may be an artifact of SFPT.

-The present-results for the QDWO may be of particular significance because this case typically belongs to systems with `degenerate ground states', which are generically found to frustrate Borel-summability in the SFPT.
-It may also be significant that, although the results presented here are based upon the``harmonic-approximation" , results of comparable accuracy have also been obtained [104]( see, Chapter-4 ) with a much cruder approximation using the square-well-Hamiltonian as the MFH while preserving the general features of MFAS.
-In view of the simplicity and the general-nature of the formulation , we are inclined to \textit{conjecture} that MFPT may be applicable to arbitrary interacting systems in quantum-theory.
+The results obtained for the QDWO are particularly noteworthy, as this system typically features degenerate ground states, which generally impede Borel-summability in SFPT.

+Given the simplicity and generality of the formulation demonstrated in this study, we are inclined to \textit{conjecture} that MFPT may be applicable to arbitrary interacting systems in quantum theory.